ibmresilient/resilient-community-apps/fn_cisco_asa/README.md

 <p>
 Cisco Adaptive Security Appliance (ASA) Software is the core operating system for the Cisco ASA Family.
 It delivers enterprise-class firewall capabilities for ASA devices in an array of form factors - standalone appliances, blades, and virtual appliances - for any distributed network environment.
 ASA Software also integrates with other critical security technologies to deliver comprehensive solutions that meet continuously evolving security needs.
 <p>
-Cisco ASA firewalls are historically managed thru the command line, however they do provide a robust REST API for integrating with 3rd party products.
+Cisco ASA firewalls are historically managed through the command line, however they do provide a robust REST API for integrating with 3rd party products.
 The fn_cisco_asa app uses the Cisco ASA REST API to allow SOC analyst to controll internet access from the IBM Security SOAR Platform.
 <p>
  ![screenshot: main](./doc/screenshots/main.png)